Beautiful Days (TV series): International broadcast

 The series aired in Japan on NHK in October 2004; it was popular and well received by Japanese viewers.

-In Indonesia first aired on TV7 every Saturday at 4:30 p.m., starting from November 9, 2002.

 In Thailand first aired on Channel 3 every Fridays and Saturdays at 10:30 p.m., starting from January 6 to March 30, 2007.

-The series aired in Vietnam on VTV3 in November 2003.
+In Vietnam, the series aired on the channel VTV3 in November 2003.

 Remake

 An Indonesian remake was titled Cincin.